jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

-It is this process which caused the outage to only affect IPv4 - somewhere inside the Carrier Grade NAT hierarchy, the packets were not being NATted correctly, leading to the packets being dropped and a complete loss of IPv4 traffic.
+It is this process which caused the outage to only affect IPv4 - somewhere inside the Carrier Grade NAT hierarchy, the packets were not being NATed correctly, leading to the packets being dropped and a complete loss of IPv4 traffic.

 Note this can also be a hassle if you want to forward services from your